Carmine Crocco: Legacy

 Crocco is the main character of the production La Storia Bandita (The Bandit's Story) that is held every year in Brindisi Montagna.
 Artists such as Michele Placido, Antonello Venditti and Lucio Dalla have participated in the production.

-The movie Il Brigante di Tacca del Lupo (1952), directed by Pietro Germi, is vaguely based on the Crocco's story.
+The movie Il Brigante di Tacca del Lupo (1952), directed by Pietro Germi, is vaguely based on Crocco's story.

 He appears in the second episode of the Italian TV drama L'eredità della priora (1980) by Anton Giulio Majano.

 He made a cameo appearance in the film 'o Re (1989) directed by Luigi Magni.

 He is the main protagonist of the 1999 movie Li chiamarono... briganti!
 (They called them... brigands!) directed by Pasquale Squitieri, starring Enrico Lo Verso (in the role of Crocco), Claudia Cardinale, Remo Girone, Franco Nero among the others.
 The movie was unsuccessful and was quickly suspended from its run in cinemas, although reviewers claimed that the truth was uncomfortable to some viewers.

 He is the main protagonist of the TV film Il generale dei briganti (2012) by Paolo Poeti; Crocco is played by Daniele Liotti.

 The Italian musician Eugenio Bennato dedicated the song Il Brigante Carmine Crocco, from the 1980 album Brigante se more to him.

 In November 2008, a museum dedicated to Crocco, named La Tavern r Crocc (English: The Tavern of Crocco) was opened in his home town.

 The Italian actor Michele Placido, born and raised in Apulia to a Lucanian father from Rionero in Vulture and an Apulian mother, claims to be a descendant of Crocco.